DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |QuickStartText| replace:: Go to the plain text version of the `quick Start guide`_.
 .. |RecentApplications| replace:: Go to the Recent Apps screen.
 .. |RemoteDisplay| replace:: Switch to `the remote braille display`_.
+.. |RemoveDiacriticalMark| replace:: Remove a diacritical mark from the previous character.
 .. |RemoveShortcut| replace:: Remove a shortcut from `the home screen`_.
 .. |ResetSettings| replace:: Reset the B2G settings to their default values.
 .. |RestoreSettings| replace:: Restore the B2G settings to their most recently saved values.